Expanding coverage in regional Australia

-Telstra is committed to providing improved mobile coverage to regional and remote Australia.
-We’re excited to bring high-speed mobile internet to even more communities around the country as part of the Mobile Black Spot Program.
+As part of our commitment to regional Australia, we're excited to bring high-speed mobile internet to even more communities around the country as part of the Mobile Black Spot program

 Where is my closest Black Spot site?